marfarma/quotes-collection/readme.txt

     * Bug fixes and various other improvements

 * **2008-02-06: Version 0.9.5**
-    * Fixed problem with non English characters in author names while using the tag [quote|author=]
+    * Fixed problem with non English characters in author names while using the tag [quotcoll author=]

 * **2008-01-16: Version 0.9.4**
     * Support for utf-8 characters